Sold out in NZ

 Careful canopy management and leaf removal around the fruit zone allowed the sun to fully ripen the grapes.
 After picking, the grapes were transported to the winery where they were gently de-stemmed and pressed.

 The juice was settled and fermented at a cool temperature to retain fruit aromas.
-On completion of the primary fermentation, 70% of the wine was aged in French and American one, two and three year old oak.
-Malolactic fermentation was then completed on 40% of the blend.
-Vineyard parcels were picked, fermented and barrel aged separately and finally blended and bottled in February 2014.
+On completion of the primary fermentation, 70% of the wine was aged in French and American oak, for several months.
+Malolactic fermentation was then completed on 20% of the blend.
+Vineyard parcels were picked, fermented and oak aged separately and finally blended and bottled.

 The 2014 Old Coach Road Chardonnay is soft and flavoursome.
 It has tropical stonefruit characters and a soft hazelnut background.
 A lingering smooth spicy finish last after the wine is gone.